What is an Executor?

 When a person makes out his or her will, they typically name an executor of their estate.
 The executor is the person under the law who is responsible for ensuring that a deceased person’s wishes are carried out according to the will they leave.
 The executor also must comply with all legal requirements for settling the estate.

-When someone passes away, their estate is made up of all of the property they own anywhere in the world.
+When someone passes away, their estate is made up of all the property they own anywhere in the world.
 Claims that a deceased person has at the time of death (a pending lawsuit, for example) are also potential assets of the estate.
-The estate also includes all of the debts of the deceased person.
-These include debts that are already owed, such as a mortgage or a bank loan.
-An estate’s debts also include certain debts that are not yet due at the time of the decedent’s death, which can include pending lawsuits or rents that have not yet come due.
+The estate also includes all the debts of the deceased person.
+These include debts that are already owed, such as a mortgage or a bank loan and certain debts that are not yet due at the time of the decedent’s death, which can include pending lawsuits or rents that have not yet come due.

 The executor of an estate has certain responsibilities that are determined by state law and others that are determined by the terms and instructions of the decedent’s will.